 Precious metals products often come as bullion bars, coins, or rounds.
 Before making any major purchases, it’s important for potential collectors and investors to develop a strong understanding of the primary differences among these bullion products.
 Here are some of the most important things to know about the precious metal products found on our site.

-Below we will outline the different forms that precious metals are most commonly found in:
+Below we will outline the different forms in which precious metals are most commonly found:

 Silver and gold bullion bars are rectangular pieces manufactured by private minting companies.
 They can vary significantly in size.
 Some bullion bars weigh as little as one gram, while one of the largest bars weighs over 11 kilograms (about 400 ounces).
 Typically, however, buyers will find bullion bars sold in weights between one gram and one kilogram.